piru72/COMPUTER_SYSTEMS/readme.md

 The second project involved writing programs in assembly language for a specific architecture.
 I learned how to use assembly instructions to perform tasks such as arithmetic operations, memory manipulation, and control flow.

+## K MAP and SOP

+This directory contains details implementation of K MAP , SOP , POS concepts along with Practical explanations.

 Feel free to explore the individual project folders for more details, source code, and documentation.